 What is peroneal tendinopathy?

-Another contributing factor is where a period of recovery after physical activity (which is necessary to meet the increased demands on the tissues) is not met, hence leading to breakdown of the tendon.
+Another contributing factor is where a period of recovery after physical activity is not met, hence leading to breakdown of the tendon.

 Depending on the stage of the tendinopathy, these structural changes are reversible and can respond well to physiotherapy management.